JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/grids.rst

 Grids
 ================================================

-Meso-NH use a C-grid in the Arakawa convention, both on the horizontal and on the vertical.
+Meso-NH use a C-grid in the Arakawa convention :cite:`arakawa_computational_1977`, both on the horizontal and on the vertical.
 This grid is shown on the following figure with:

 * 1 : mass points